Configuring Proxies and Load Balancers for Tableau Server

 Who should read this article?

-This article is for IT professionals who are experienced with general networking and gateway proxy solutions.
-The article describes how and when Tableau requires internet access, and describes how to configure your network and Tableau to use forward and reverse proxy servers for access to and from the internet.
-There are many third-party proxy solutions available, so some of the content in the article is necessarily generic.
+This article is for IT professionals who are experienced with general networking, load balancing and gateway proxy solutions.
+The article describes how and when Tableau requires internet access and describes how to configure your network and Tableau to use proxy servers and load balancers for access to and from the internet.
+There are many third-party solutions available, so some of the content in the article is necessarily generic.

 Before you configure a proxy server, see Communicating with the Internet.

 To enable communication from Tableau Server to the internet, deploy Tableau Server behind a forward proxy server.
 When Tableau Server needs access to the internet, it doesn't send the request directly to the internet.
 Instead, it sends the request to the forward proxy, which in turn forwards the request.
 Forward proxies help administrators manage traffic out to the internet for tasks such as load balancing, blocking access to sites, etc.